 - We can automate workflows, but always humanize relationships

-These statements can only be made when you (as a professional) and your firm have adopted a modern pricing model such as value-based pricing or a productized service such as the subscription model; which in turn means that you must ditch hourly billing or any output based billing such as charging “by transaction” or “by completed form” which essentially are hourly rates in disguise.
+These statements can only be made when you (as a professional) and your firm have adopted a modern pricing model such as value-based pricing or a productized service such as the subscription model; which in turn means that you must ditch the hourly billing or any output based billing such as charging “by transaction” or “by completed form” which essentially are hourly rates in disguise.
 In a value-based business model or subscription model (which Ron Baker calls “Value Pricing 2.0”) you focus is on delivering customer value, building strong customer relationships, and aligning your efforts to tie with what your customer’s desired outcomes are (which is the definition of “effectiveness”).

 One of my mentors is Peter Drucker, and he has a famous quote: